1979–80 FA Cup

 The 1979–80 FA Cup was the 99th season of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup.
 The final saw second division West Ham United beat holders Arsenal 1–0.

-As of 2022, this was the last occasion when a club outside the top division of English football won the FA Cup.
+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Blyth Spartans, Workington, Brandon United, Morecambe, Burscough, Mossley, Northwich Victoria, Moor Green, Nuneaton Borough, Kidderminster Harriers, AP Leamington, Enfield, Burton Albion, Harlow Town, Croydon, Wycombe Wanderers, Leytonstone & Ilford, Wealdstone, Barking, Chesham United, Gravesend & Northfleet, Merthyr Tydfil, Slough Town, Minehead, Fareham Town, Salisbury, Hungerford Town and Yeovil Town.

+Appearing in the competition proper for the first time were Brandon United, Moor Green, Harlow Town, Croydon, Fareham Town and Hungerford Town, while the recently amalgamated Leytonstone & Ilford was appearing for the first time since Ilford had featured in the first and second rounds of the 1974-75 tournament after being a finalist in the last-ever FA Amateur Cup final held at the end of the previous season.
+Of the others, Kidderminster Harriers had last featured at this stage in 1968–69 and Salisbury had last done so in 1967-68.

+Harlow Town participated in nine rounds of the tournament, overcoming Lowestoft Town, Hornchurch, Bury Town, Harwich & Parkeston, Margate, Leytonstone & Ilford, Southend United and (notably) Leicester City before Watford ended their run with a high-scoring defeat at Vicarage Road.

 First round proper

-Teams from the Football League Third and Fourth Division entered in this round plus Stafford Rangers, Kettering Town, Altrincham and Scarborough were given byes.
+The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league clubs from the qualifying rounds and Stafford Rangers, Kettering Town, Altrincham and Scarborough who were given byes.
+Ten teams from the new Alliance Premier League (later to be known as Conference National and the National League) qualified for this round, while Brandon United, from the Northern Alliance, was ostensibly the lowest-ranked club remaining in the competition.

 The first round of games were played on 24 November 1979.
 Replays were played on 26–28 November.

 Second round proper

-The second round of games were intended to be played on 15 December 1979, but some matches were not played until 17–19 December and one until 5 January 1980.
+The second round of games were intended to be played on 15 December 1979, but some matches were not played until 17–19 December and one was postponed until 5 January 1980.
 Replays took place at various dates after these games.
+Chesham United, from the Isthmian League First Division, was the lowest-ranked club in the round.

 Third round proper

 Teams from the Football League First and Second Division entered in this round.
 The third round of games in the FA Cup were mainly played on 5 January 1980, with some games taking place on 8–9 January and one on 14.
 Replays were intended for 8–9 January but again took place at various times.
+From Step 7 of the fledgling English Football Pyramid, Chesham United was again the lowest-ranked club in the round.